Upcoming Crédit Agricole dividend

 Historical annual dividend yields of Crédit Agricole

-Over the past 5 years, Crédit Agricole has not consistently distributed dividends.
+Over the past 5 years, Crédit Agricole has not consistently increased the annual dividend amount.

 Increasing Dividends